New TB partnership members named

 The launch of the body is the department’s next step in driving forward the fight against bovine tuberculosis.

-During a wide-ranging speech at the DAERA breakfast event at the 150th Royal Ulster Agriculture Society Balmoral Show, permanent secretary Denis McMahon announced the new initiative and introduced the members of the new partnership.
+During a wide-ranging speech at the DAERA breakfast event at the 150th Royal Ulster Agriculture Society Balmoral Show, permanent secretary Dr. Denis McMahon announced the new initiative and introduced the members of the new partnership.

 ‘Recognising the challenges of TB’